Try Premium+ free for 7 days. Sign up and start learning now.

 I often get asked, what are the most common challenges for male singers?
-As we come in all shapes and sizes, it’s difficult to make many generalisations of how a male voice behaves.
-However, I can describe three challenges male singer often face, and give tips on how to overcome them!
+As we come in all shapes and sizes, it’s difficult to make many generalizations of how a male voice behaves.
+However, I can describe three challenges male singers often face and give tips on how to overcome them.

-The most common challenge male singers have, is how to sing high notes.
+The most common challenge male singers have is singing high notes.
 This is especially common with men who have a deep voice.
 What most often happens is that their voice either flips to this very breathy and weak sound, or that they try to push their way up by yelling.

-At first your high register might sound breathy, but with practise you can make it stronger.
+At first the high register of your singing voice might sound breathy, but with practise you can make it stronger.
 To better close your vocal cords, try imitating the sound of a moaning kid, or a high-pitched laughter.
 Experiment with all the sounds you can make in that register and really get to know how your voice behaves.
 You rarely use the higher range of your voice in everyday life, so at first you’ll need to get used to it and make yourself feel comfortable there.

 After this, you can try to glide down to your speaking range without cracking your voice.
-At first, I recommend you use the NG sound from the word “sing”.
-Once you get that to work, you can try with the vowel E. This is not an easy task, but if you do this a little bit every day, you’ll definitely notice improvement.
-Just remember not to do too much, so your voice won’t get tired!
+At first I recommend you use the “ng” sound from the word “sing”.
+Once you get that to work, you can try with the vowel “E”.
+This is not an easy task, but if you do this a little bit every day, you’ll definitely notice improvement.
+Just remember not to do too much or your singing voice will get tired!

 The second challenge male singers often have is the opposite of the one I mentioned before.
 Singers with a naturally high voice might experience problems singing low notes.
 Their voice might turn breathy or sound thin, or they might feel tension in their throat.

 Also, you might be pushing your chin down, which reduces the space available in your throat.
 Low notes resonate in large spaces, so we don’t want to make that space smaller.
-So, keep your head in the position you would keep it when you normally speak.
-Then just relax your throat.
+Keep your head in the position you would keep it when you normally speak, then just relax your throat.
 You may even try visualizing the sound bypassing your throat completely.

 Instead of pulling your throat and jaw down, try and feel the sound resonate in your mouth.
-To prevent your vocal cords from leaking, you can practise a solid vocal cord closure by saying “o-oh”, like you realise you’re in some trouble.
+To prevent your vocal cords from leaking, you can practice a solid vocal cord closure by saying “o-oh”, like you realize you’re in some trouble.
 Start from your normal speaking range, then go lower step by step.

-After this, try singing down a scale using the sound “baa”.
-The B naturally builds some air pressure and space in your throat before the sound, gently lowering your voice box.
+After this, try singing down a scale using the sound “baa” (yes, like a sheep!).
+The ‘B’ naturally builds some air pressure and space in your throat before the sound, gently lowering your voice box.
 Try to keep it strong and solid, without doing extra muscle work in your throat.
-Again, do this a little bit every day, and take breaks if your voice gets tired.
+Again, practice singing, do vocal exercises such as this one a little bit every day, and take breaks if your voice gets tired.

 The third tip I’d like to give you is a bit more abstract.
 Often, I’ve had low voiced males come to my lessons, and they want to sound like Robert Plant or Bruno Mars, both of whom have naturally high voices.
 I’ve also taught high voiced men who want to sound like Barry White, who in turn has a very deep voice.
 It’s very important to have role models for singing, but to remember that your voice is unique and has its own characteristics.
-With enough practice, you may be able to sing as high or low as your idols, but most likely your voice won’t sound the same as theirs at all.
-And that’s great!
+With enough practice, you may be able to sing as high or low as your idols and other professional singers, but most likely your own style and voice won’t sound the same as theirs at all.
+And that’s great.
 There already is a Bruno Mars in the world, and he’s the best Bruno Mars there will ever be.

-Listen to a lot of music and try to imitate the singers to discover the things that work best on your voice.
-Also, search for songs that are suitable for your vocal range.
+Listen to a lot of music and try to imitate great singers to discover the things that work best on your voice.
+Also, search for songs that are suitable for your vocal range and own style of singing.
 Instead of trying to be someone else, try to find your own voice and style.
-It’s far more interesting!
+It’s far more interesting and will sound amazing.